LightTable/LightTable/doc/developer-install.md

 ### Windows

 Download [Cygwin](https://cygwin.com/install.html).

+#### Getting Leiningen to Work With Cygwin

+For some tips on getting Leiningen to work with Cygwin see [this](https://stackoverflow.com/questions/24634340/getting-leiningen-cygwin-working) Stack Overflow question.

+#### Permission Errors

+If you run into permission errors you'll need to try:

+- Changing Cygwin's /etc/fstab file (see below) and/or
+- Running Cygwin as admin.

 You may need to change */etc/fstab* (path in Cygwin) to fix a directory permission error when building.
 Change this line: